BLOG

 • Digital Platforms allow seamless multi-bank access with a single interface.

-• Embedded Finance enables banking inside non-financial apps: ride-hailing, e- commerce, grocery deliveries.
+• Embedded Finance enables banking within non-financial apps, such as ride-hailing, e-commerce, and grocery delivery

-• Personalized Financial Orchestration optimizes cash flow, investments, and spending in real-time.
+• Personalised Financial Orchestration optimises cash flow, investments, and spending in real-time.

-The customer-centric approach, enabled by Open Banking, rendered the traditional branch a vestige of an analog era.
-The old gatekeepers were replaced by smart systems that respect customer consent, automate decisions, and deliver immediate value.
+The customer-centric approach, enabled by Open Banking, rendered the traditional branch a vestige of an analogue era.

 Act VI — Lessons from the Passing